-The Rife machine was invented by American scientist Royal Raymond Rife.
-It produces a kind of energy that’s similar to radio waves.
+American scientist Royal Raymond Rife invented the Rife machine.
+It produces an energy similar to radio waves.

-Rife’s machine builds on the work of Albert Abrams, a doctor who believed that every disease has its own electromagnetic frequency.
-Adams suggested that doctors could kill diseased or cancerous cells by sending an electrical impulse identical to the cell’s unique electromagnetic frequency.
+Rife’s machine built on the work of Dr. Albert Abrams.
+Abrams believed every disease has its own electromagnetic frequency.
+He suggested doctors could kill diseased or cancerous cells by sending an electrical impulse identical to the cell’s unique electromagnetic frequency.
 This theory is sometimes called radionics.

-Few people believed in his claims at the time, and no studies proved his findings.
-However, in the 1980s, an author named Barry Lynes brought Rife machines back into the public eye.
-Lynes claimed the American Medical Association and government agencies were covering up evidence about Rife machines.
+At the time, few people believed his claims.
+And no studies proved his findings.
+But, in the 1980s, author Barry Lynes reignited interest in Rife machines.
+Lynes claimed the American Medical Association (AMA) and government agencies were covering up evidence about Rife machines.

-Some people believed Lynes’ claim and continue to do so, even though researchers haven’t been able to prove Rife’s theories.
+Some people believed Lynes’ claim and continue to do so, even though researchers haven’t proven Rife’s theories.

 In the 1990s, people began selling Rife machines as part of a multilevel marketing scheme.
 They used customer testimonials and anecdotal evidence to support claims about the machine.
-Rife machines haven’t gone through the same rigorous testing procedures that other cancer treatments have, and there’s no research that suggests they work.
+Rife machines haven’t gone through the same rigorous testing procedures other cancer treatments have.
+And there’s no research that suggests they work.

-However, researchers recently started experimenting with using radiofrequency electromagnetic fields to treat cancer.
-They’ve concluded that low-frequency electromagnetic waves do affect tumors without impacting noncancerous cells.
-This research is still in its early stages, and there haven’t been any studies involving humans.
-In addition, these studies use different radiofrequencies than those generated by Rife machines.
+But, researchers recently started experimenting with radiofrequency EMFs to treat cancer.
+They’ve concluded low-frequency electromagnetic waves do affect tumors and don’t impact noncancerous cells.
+Research is still in the early stages.
+And there haven’t been any human studies.
+The studies also use different radiofrequencies than those generated by Rife machines.

-Rife machines and similar devices likely don’t pose any major health risk because the energy waves they use have a very low frequency.
-For reference, the frequency is lower than that of waves emitted by cell phones.
-However, Cancer Research UK notes that there have been accounts of shocks and skin rashes associated with Rife machines.
+Rife machines and similar devices likely don’t pose any major health risks.
+This is because the energy waves they use have a very low frequency.
+The frequency is lower than that of waves emitted by cell phones.
+But, Cancer Research UK notes there have been accounts of shocks and skin rashes associated with Rife machines.

-The biggest risk involved with Rife machines and other alternative treatments, such as hydrogen peroxide, comes from delaying more effective medical treatments, including chemotherapy.
-In 1997, for example, a man died four months after he started using a Rife machine instead of chemotherapy to treat his cancer.
+The biggest risk involved with Rife machines and other alternative treatments, like hydrogen peroxide, comes from delaying more effective medical treatments like chemotherapy.
+In 1997, a man died four months after he started using a Rife machine instead of chemotherapy to treat his cancer.
 In 2004, a 32-year-old man died from testicular cancer after he refused surgery in favor of using a Rife machine.
-The owners of the health clinic that sold him the device were later sentenced in a Federal court for fraud.
+The owners of the health clinic that sold him the device were sentenced in Federal court for fraud.

-Rife machines are also very expensive, often selling for thousands of dollars on the Internet.
+Rife machines are also very expensive.
+They often sell for thousands of dollars on the internet.

-The side effects of traditional cancer treatments can significantly impact someone’s quality of life, leading many people with cancer to seek out alternative treatment options.
-However, most of these treatments haven’t been studied.
+The side effects of traditional cancer treatments can significantly affect quality of life.
+This leads many people with cancer to seek alternative treatments.
+But, most of these treatments haven’t been studied.